 The recent amendments to the United States Bankruptcy Code have made it more difficult for a non-custodial parent to avoid his or her obligation to pay child support.
 The support obligation cannot be discharged.
 The parent entitled to support does not need to bring an action in Bankruptcy Court to ensure that the debt is not discharged.
 Child support obligations are a priority under any distribution made by the bankruptcy trustee.
 Any pre-filing payments of child support cannot be set aside by the trustee as a preferential payment.
 A parent entitled to child support may proceed against the debtor without an order of the Bankruptcy Court if the matter is for paternity or the establishment, modification or collection of child support orders.

 Under most circumstances, in order to enforce payment on a judgment, that judgment needs to be renewed every five years.
 However, renewal is unnecessary when it is a judgment for child support.
 ARS 25-503 (M) provides, notwithstanding any other law, any judgment for support and for associated costs and attorney fees is exempt from renewal and is enforceable until paid in full.

 Choosing A Family Lawyer

 Our family lawyers at Platt & Westby, P.C., have assisted hundreds of clients in establishing and collecting child support.
-We represent clients in collecting delinquent child support on a contingency fee basis, meaning we do not get paid unless you collect.
 Contact our office or call 602-277-4441 to speak with one of our experienced family law attorneys.